7/31/2024 Concluding July (link to here)

 Scripps's Murrelet, Westport offshore

-With 16 new birds at that point we had already exceeded my projections when we came across our second mega-rarity, a Scripps's Murrelet.
+With 16 new birds at that point we had already exceeded my mmost optimistic projections when we came across our second mega-rarity, a Scripps's Murrelet.
 A small black and white seabird which occasionally wanders north into Westport waters in the fall, it had not been reported for the past three years.
 I first saw one on another memorable pelagic trip back in October 2013; I think it was unusual then too.

 Short-tailed Albatross with Pink-footed Shearwaters